-Join members of the ISLJ in Sydney in 2021.
-Deadline for proposals is 30 January 2021.
+Join members of the ISLJ in Sydney in 2022.
+Deadline for proposals TBA.
 Papers already submitted and accepted for the postponed 2020 conference will be honoured in the new program for 18-21 May 2022.
 The call for papers for new submissions will open in September 2021.

 Recent Scholarship: 2016–Present

 Compiled and Updated Annually

 Please send updates to email@example.com

 Austen, Jane.
 Sanditon, Lady Susan, and the History of England: The Juvenilia and Shorter Works of Jane Austen.
 Macmillan Collector’s Library, 2016.

 ———.
 Teenage Writings.
 Edited by Kathryn Sutherland and Freya Johnston, Oxford UP, 2017.

 Faulkner, William.
 Ole Miss Juvenilia.
 Edited by Janet B. Kopito, Dover Publications, 2018.